 How to use the Beauty of Glass in Your Indoor Garden

 Cloches are bell-shaped glass covers used to protect plants outdoors from cold weather due to early and late frosts.
 Some say they originated in Italy however the bell shape is known to have come from early 17th century France.
-It’s no wonder that the name ‘Cloche’ comes from the french word for bell.
+It’s no wonder that the name ‘Cloche’ comes from the French word for bell.

 Today most people use plastic covers and other translucent containers to protect their plants but glass cloches are still used in many homes for their beauty in decor.
 They are great for protecting delicate plants indoors and help to trap in the moisture.

 Hyacinth vases have been around since the 18th century when hyacinths took over for the tulip as the latest trend in decor.
 These hour-glass shaped vases are made specifically for forcing bulbs, allowing the roots to grow in the bottom portion without the actual bulb sitting in the water which would cause it to rot.

 Hyacinth bulbs do need a chilling period but tend to bloom within a few weeks once the roots are established.
 You can buy them already “pre-chilled” or you can place them in the refrigerator for 12 weeks before preparing them to bloom.

 So there you have it.
-Three ways to use glass for beauty and benefits to your indoor garden.
-Even if you don’t grow plants, of course you must, but if you don’t, you can use cloches and terrariums to show off your non-living collections.
+Three ways to use the beauty of glass in your indoor garden.
+Even if you don’t grow plants, but of course you must, but if you don’t, you can use cloches and terrariums to show off your non-living collections.